Azure/cortana-intelligence-customer360/README.md

 > Refer to this tutorial for details on [Cross System Query Execution][DV_GH].

 ### 2. Machine Learning
-The multi-class classifier Machine Learning model is built using an HDInsight cluster with Microsoft R Server (MRS) at scale.
+The multi-class classifier machine learning model is built using an HDInsight cluster with Microsoft R Server (MRS) at scale.
 The power of R is leveraged using the MRS `rxBTrees` algorithm. `rxBTrees` scales the Gradient Boosting Machine (`gbm()`) that solves classification and regression problems.
 Its implementation is built upon `rxDTree`.
 It combines weak learners in an additive and iterative manner to produce accurate classifiers that are resistant to overfitting.

 > Learn more about [rxBTress][ML_Algo_Link]  and [Microsoft R Server][LINK_RServer].